deutschebank/fluxnova-docs-manual/content/reference/dmn/decision-table/input.md

 [extension attribute][inputVariable] on the `input` element.
 By default, the name is `cellInput`.

-To use the attribute you have to define the Flowave DMN namespace `xmlns:camunda="http://camunda.org/schema/1.0/dmn` in the XML.
+To use the attribute you have to define the Fluxnova DMN namespace `xmlns:camunda="http://camunda.org/schema/1.0/dmn` in the XML.

 ```xml